-Holland & Knight’s firmwide Real Estate Practice represents clients in trust land acquisitions, development, dispositions, leasing and the financing of commercial, residential, industrial, mixed-use and public projects wherever they may be located.
-This practice includes land use issues on reservations, and the acquisition of new tribal properties and their acceptance into trust status.
-In addition, the practice includes assisting tribes in acquiring and developing former military base properties.
-We are experienced at the development of hotel, shopping centers and other commercial developments for tribes and ventures involving tribal interests, including the acquisition and development of former military base properties.
+The Native American Law Group represents clients in trust land acquisitions, development, dispositions, leasing and the financing of commercial, residential, industrial, mixed-use and public projects wherever they may be located.
+This includes land use issues on- and off-reservation, from such matters as establishment of conservation easements to rights-of-way and development rights.
+We are experienced in the development of hotels, shopping centers, mixed-use projects and other commercial developments for tribes and ventures involving tribal interests, including the acquisition and development of former military base properties.

-Working with the firm's litigation, corporate, real estate and tax departments, our Indian law real estate practitioners are able to incorporate all appropriate areas of the law (including the special tax treatment enjoyed by Indian tribes, tribal entities and Alaska Native corporations) in order to meet our client’s financial and operational goals.
-This has been an essential component of our services because it maximizes our ability to provide complete advice and counsel on all elements of a transaction within one law firm.
+Working with the firm's larger Real Estate Section and other departments, our Native American Law Group members are able to incorporate all appropriate areas of the law (including the special tax treatment enjoyed by Indian tribes, tribal entities and Alaska Native corporations) in order to meet our clients' financial and operational goals.
+This has been an essential component of our services because it maximizes our ability to provide complete advice and counsel on all elements of a transaction.
 Tribal clients have the comfort of knowing that the transaction is not only completely understood, but is being addressed and structured legally in a coordinated, comprehensive way by one law firm, which is also more cost-efficient.